cs50nestm/web/virus/README.md

-# Brick Breaker
+# Virus Simulator

-The goal of this project is to code along with the live class (or videos) and add one personal touch, to make it your own.
-This could be changing the colors, changing the number of bricks, or something else.
+## tl;dr

+Build a 'p5' animation and integrate with 'html' inputs and 'chart.js' to simulate the spread of viruses.

+## Preview

+Once the program is completed, it could look something like this:

 <style type="text/css">
 .iframe_container {